 To be more specific about the mission, personnel and data, Enslaved.org, like its predecessor Slave Biographies, focuses on the scourge of African enslavement and its global reach.
 Enslaved.org has 5 key objectives: People: Build an interconnected system of services and tools that would (1) Allow individuals involved in the slave trade to be identified and recognized across all participating project databases; Allow those identified and recognized individuals to be searched, and explored and visualized in Enslaved.org.
 (2) Use Linked Open Data (LOD) approach to facilitate federated searching and browsing across all linked project data on the Hub; it also creates a network and community framework that supports the preservation of current and future slave data projects.
 (3) Develop and disseminate best practices for data collection, metadata standards, ontologies, and workflows; and to provide guidance for participating in the Hub.
 (4) Foster scholarly recognition through peer review to give credit to humanists for depositing data, for digital humanists for developing digital projects, and for public institutions that are rarely rewarded for their hard work in serving their publics.
 (5) Enhance preservation and sustainability by providing a space for preservation of datasets as well as both to help identify projects in danger of going offline and to develop a wide community to support and expertise.

-Under the direction of Dean Rehberger (Principal Investigator, Michigan State University), Walter Hawthorne (Co-Principal Investigator, Michigan State University), Ethan Watrall (Co-Principal Investigator, Michigan State University), and Daryle Williams (Co-Principal Investigator, University of Maryland), and joined by the project and technical teams at Matrix at Michigan State University, Enslaved.org began with the Slave Biographies’ three core datasets: the Louisiana Slave Database (Gwendolyn Midlo Hall, creator; 280,488 records including 161,109 person records), the Maranhão Inventories Slave Database (Walter Hawthorne, creator; 8,602 records including 8,341 person records), and the Free Black Database (Brian Mitchell, creator; 11,821 records including 3,596 person records).
+Under the direction of Dean Rehberger (Principal Investigator, Michigan State University), Walter Hawthorne (Co-Principal Investigator, Michigan State University), Ethan Watrall (Co-Principal Investigator, Michigan State University), and Daryle Williams (Co-Principal Investigator, University of Maryland), and joined by the project and technical teams at Matrix at Michigan State University, led by Head of Software Development, Seila Gonzalez, and supported by advanced data researchers Catherine Foley and Alicia Sheill, and Head of Systems, Jeff Goeke-Smith, Enslaved.org began with the Slave Biographies’ three core datasets: the Louisiana Slave Database (Gwendolyn Midlo Hall, creator; 280,488 records including 161,109 person records), the Maranhão Inventories Slave Database (Walter Hawthorne, creator; 8,602 records including 8,341 person records), and the Free Black Database (Brian Mitchell, creator; 11,821 records including 3,596 person records).

 With just these contributions, Enslaved.org has built a linked open data platform that makes available more than 750,000 records of People, Events, Places, and Sources that span slavery in North and South America, Africa, and Western Europe, from the early fifteenth century to final slave emancipation in Brazil, in 1888.
 Under the Journal of Slavery and Data Preservation, Enslaved.org has also launched a pioneering peer-review publishing platform for humanities datasets.
 The journal provides a new and innovative model for peer review publication of datasets and digital projects in the field of digital humanities and provides a gateway for data contribution from scholars, public history sites, museums, archives, and libraries.